-I also have continuing interest in immunity to Y. pestis and other facultative intracellular bacteriaparticularly the role of DCs as vaccine targets or as targets to alter the pathogenesis of disease.
+Our lab also has a continuing interest in immunity to Y. pestis, B. abortus and other facultative intracellular bacteriaparticularly the role of DCs as vaccine targets or as targets to alter the pathogenesis of disease.
 There is a paucity of data on how bacteria interact with dendritic cells and thwart both innate and adaptive immune functions.
-We are interested in defining methodologies to select and test important T cell epitopes which will induce more effective T cell responses to facultative intracellular bacteria.
+We are interested in defining methodologies to select and test important T cell epitopes as part of rationally designed vaccines which will induce more effective T cell responses to facultative intracellular bacteria.

 The development of a brucellosis vaccine for cattle is a strategic goal of the USDA and CABs.
 Towards this end we first choose to test the current vaccine RB51 in multiple doses.
 RB51 vaccination is currently a single dose calf-hood vaccine.
 This effort began in 2012 in and continues.
 Our initial studies were to evaluate of the role of CMI in efficacy of Experimental Alternate Schedule of Live Attenuated RB51 Vaccine against Brucellosis in Cattle.
 We have completed this project recently and our data show that multi-dose RB51 vaccination prevents vertical transmission and significantly lowers bacterial burden in the multi-dose treated cows.
 In particular our data show that vaccine boosting during pregnancy does not induce abortion as was previously thought.
 We seek to extend these studies to better define the bovine immune response to RB51 and or develop more defined sub-unit vaccines for brucellosis.